Birmingham: Climate

-Birmingham has a temperate maritime climate (Cfb according to the Köppen climate classification), like much of the British Isles, with average maximum temperatures in summer (July) being around 21.3 °C; and in winter (January) around 6.7 °C. Between 1971 and 2000 the warmest day of the year on average was 28.8 C and the coldest night typically fell to -9.0 C. Some 11.2 days each year rose to a temperature of 25.1 C or above and 51.6 nights reported an air frost.
+Birmingham has a temperate maritime climate (Cfb according to the Köppen climate classification), like much of the British Isles, with average maximum temperatures in summer (July) being about 21.3 °C; and in winter (January) about 6.7 °C. Between 1971 and 2000 the warmest day of the year on average was 28.8 C and the coldest night typically fell to -9.0 C. Some 11.2 days each year rose to a temperature of 25.1 C or above and 51.6 nights reported an air frost.
 The highest recorded temperature recorded at the Edgbaston Campus was 37.4 C, whilst a temperature of 37.0 C was recorded at Birmingham Airport on the city's eastern edge, both recorded on 19 July 2022.

 Like most other large cities, Birmingham has a considerable urban heat island effect.
 During the coldest night recorded, 14 January 1982, the temperature fell to -20.8 °C at Birmingham Airport, but just -14.3 °C at Edgbaston, near the city centre.
 Birmingham is a snowy city relative to other large UK conurbations, due to its inland location and comparatively high elevation.
 Between 1961 and 1990 Birmingham Airport averaged 13.0 days of snow lying annually, compared to 5.33 at London Heathrow.
 Snow showers often pass through the city via the Cheshire gap on north westerly airstreams, but can also come off the North Sea from north easterly airstreams.

 The city has been known to experience tornadoes: according to TORRO, Birmingham experienced 15 significant tornadoes between 1946 and 2005, with some being incredibly destructive.
 Most notably, a deadly F3 tornado on June 14, 1931, and another IF3 tornado which followed a similar path on 28 July 2005, becoming the United Kingdom's costliest tornado on record.
 On 23 November 1981, during a record-breaking nationwide tornado outbreak, three tornadoes touched down within the Birmingham city limits – in Erdington, Selly Oak, and King's Heath–with three more tornadoes touching down within the boundaries of the wider West Midlands county.
 Notable tornadoes also struck the city in 1946, 1968, and 1999.